nithilabalaji/recipe-analysis/README.md

   height="600"
   frameborder="0"
 ></iframe>
 This table presents a summary of the average ratings for recipes grouped by different cooking time intervals.
 The summary statistics include the mean, median, count, and standard deviation of the ratings within each interval.
-We can draw some information,
+We can draw some insights,
 - 0-15 Minutes: Recipes in this interval have the highest average rating (mean = 4.67) and the highest median rating (5.0), with a standard deviation of 0.60.
 This indicates users generally rate these quick recipes more favorably.
 - 120+ Minutes: The longest cooking time interval has the lowest average rating (mean = 4.59) but still a high median rating of 5.0.
 The standard deviation is 0.68, showing the highest variability among all intervals.